pyscript/docs/docs/faq.md

         # should keep the memory clear for the session
 ```

-!!! warning

-    This currently only works with Pyodide due to a bug instantiating
-    `window.File` in MicroPython.

 ### create_proxy

 The `create_proxy` function is described in great detail